-In Florida, the local police departments and/or the Florida Highway Patrol will investigate motorcycle accidents.
-It can be important to have a legal professional who you can trust and work with, regardless of which law enforcement agency is handling your investigation.
+The local police departments or the Florida Highway Patrol will investigate motorcycle accidents in Florida.
+It can be crucial to have a legal professional you can trust and work with, regardless of which law enforcement agency is handling your investigation.

 Motorcycles do not have some of the safety features that cars do.
 For example, cars use airbags to absorb the shock caused by a car crash.

-You should also consider the fact that many people who are injured in car accidents do remain in their vehicles during the crash.
+You should also consider that many people injured in car accidents remain in their vehicles during the crash.
 Sometimes this is to their detriment, but it usually keeps them safe from flying out into roadways or colliding with other objects.
-Motorcyclists do not have anything to help contain them on their vehicles.
+Unfortunately, motorcyclists do not have anything to help contain them in their vehicles.